After Dark (Andy Gibb album)

-After Dark is the third and final studio album by English singer-songwriter Andy Gibb.
-It features his last US Top 10 single "Desire", "I Can't Help It" (a duet with Olivia Newton-John) and two Bee Gees numbers "Rest Your Love on Me" (also a duet with Olivia Newton-John) and "Warm Ride".
+After Dark is the third and final studio album by English singer-songwriter Andy Gibb, released in February 1980, by RSO Records.
+It features Gibb's last US Top 10 single "Desire" (No. 4), along with "I Can't Help It" (a duet with Olivia Newton-John) and two Bee Gees numbers "Rest Your Love on Me" (also a duet with Olivia Newton-John) and "Warm Ride".

 Although the album is not currently in print, it was released to music streaming platforms along with the other two Andy Gibb albums in 2011.

 Overview

-Around the same time when Barry Gibb was co-writing and recording demos for Barbra Streisand as a guideline to her (the songs are, in Streisand's version, released on Guilty), as drugs impeding his previous ability to write and even fully sing the tracks on his own record, Andy was only able to forge his performance with nearly intrusive support from Barry as he began writing songs for Andy to sing and to include on his next album.
+Around the time that Barry Gibb was co-writing and recording demos for Barbra Streisand and her future Guilty album, Andy Gibb was struggling with drug-related issues that affected his ability to write and record music.
+Barry provided significant support, writing new songs and reusing old ones for the album, assisting him during the recording process, and, imitating Andy's voice, filling in lines or phrases that were missed.